I am passionate about problem-solving and creating abstractions, with a focus on

 create libraries to tackle complex problems.

-clear and accessible manner.
+accessible manner.

 Research Areas: